radiql/demo/README.md

-# go-examples
+# demo
-Example RADiQL projects implemented with Golang
+Example RADiQL projects implemented with Golang, HTML5 and Javascript

 This repository contains a collection of useful example RADiQL projects that you can use as a basis for your own RADiQL projects.
 We've provided you with a range of example projects in order to help you try out RADiQL application development and to get started creating production-quality software solutions as soon as possible.